Food-Coop/foodcoops-backend/README.md

 # Food-Coop-Warehouse

 Food-coop warehouse management software.
-### Installing, starting and stopping the application
+## Installing, starting and stopping the application

 Food-coop warehouse comes prepackaged with its maven wrapper.
-In the terminal you go to directory with the binaries.
+Go to the project directory.<br>
-Build the app with thus:
+Building the app:
 ```
 mvnw clean install
 ```